mathieu-benoit/dot-net-on-azure-function-app/README.md

 ![Visual Studio Solution Structure Overview](/docs/imgs/Visual-Studio-Solution-Structure-Overview.PNG)

-To be able to setup the Build and Release definitions, you will need a Team Services (VSTS) account.
+To be able to setup the Build and Release definitions within VSTS described in the section below, you will need a Team Services (VSTS) account.
 If you don't have one, you could create it for free [here](https://www.visualstudio.com/team-services/).

 To be able to deploy  the Azure services (Function App, Application Insights, etc.), you will need an Azure subscription.
 If you don't have one, you could create it for free [here](https://azure.microsoft.com/fr-ca/free/).